kristoff-it/zig.show/content/advent-of-code/index.md

 <strong>10am PST / 12pm CST / 1pm EST / 7pm UTC / 8pm CET</strong>
 </p>

-Ideally, it's going a 20 minute adventure, Ziggy: we get in, solve the challenge, and then come back.
+Ideally, it's going to be a 20 minute adventure, Ziggy: we get in, solve the challenge, and then come back.

 As soon as I solve the challenge *(or give up?)* I'll end the stream.